eflows4hpc/hpcwaas-api/docs/rest-api.md

 The parameters take precendence in the following order: command-line option > environment variable > config file.

+#### Authorization

+To make a workflow visible by the `waas` CLI, you need to add the `hpcwaas-workfows` tag to your workflow, in _alien4cloud_.
+The tag value will be the name of your workflow.
+By default, workflows are public.
+This means that they are displayed when any user uses the `wass workflows list` command.
+To restrict access to a workflow to a user (or a group of users), you need to add the `hpcwaas-authorized-users` tag to your workflow.
+The tag value is a list of comma-seperated UUID of the users you want to allow access to your workflow.
+Users can get their Unity UUID by logging in at the `/auth/login` endpoint in their browser.

 ### API Endpoints

 #### Request authentication token

 This API endpoint is to be used in a browser.
 It allows, after logging in to a Unity server, to retrieve an **access token** that is needed to authenticate when accessing other endpoints.
+It also displays your Unity UUID, which can be used to restrict the access to your workflow.

 ##### Endpoint